drjam2005/aceSystem-teehee/README.md

-# 📚 Simple Library Management System CSDC FINALS
+# 📚 Library Management System CSDC FINALS

 A lightweight console-based library management system written in C++ that handles book and user management with file persistence.